dwarvesf/playbook/operations/email-template/information-about-resource-change.md

   - template
   - email
   - operations
-title: "Email Template: Inform about resource change"
+title: Inform about resource change
 date: 2020-01-01
 description: The email template that you need to send to client when it's near holiday to announce about the resource changes.
 authors: